gatling/gatling/src/sphinx/http/http_request.rst

 * ``patch(url: Expression[String])``
 * ``options(url: Expression[String])``

-.. note:: These methods are the ones used in REST webservices and RESTful applications; thus, such services can be tested with Gatling.
+.. note:: These methods are the ones used in REST web services and RESTful applications; thus, such services can be tested with Gatling.

 Gatling also supports custom methods (e.g. you can use the method *PURGE* to purge Nginx cache):